The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 While some boards are specifically designed for a particular use, many boards are designed to cover a range of different uses.

-Low and mid-range boards will tend to be less versatile, and will usually provide a less satisfying experience compared to a higher-end board, even in flat water paddling.
+Low and mid-range SUP boards will tend to be less versatile than performance-oriented boards, and will usually provide a less satisfying experience compared to a higher-end board, even in flat water paddling.

 Knowing how you will use the board will help you narrow down your search to a specific category of board or at least provide information that an experienced dealer can start with to help you sort out your options.